Phonics and Early Reading

 Learning to be a successful and fluent reader is a complex, multi-faceted process and children need to master a wide range of different skills as illustrated by Scarborough’s Reading Rope below.
 At first these skills are taught separately but as children move through school and these skills get practised and embedded they are woven together which makes for a strong reading rope and a fluent and successful reader.

-From Nursery to the end of Year 2 (Phase One) there is an increased emphasis on teaching the skills on the lower half of the rope, this is delivered through daily phonics lessons.
+From Nursery to the end of Year 1, there is an increased emphasis on teaching the skills on the lower half of the rope.
+This is delivered through daily phonics lessons.
 These lessons would not be successful without being complemented and underpinned by a strong foundation of the whole host of vital pre-requisite skills needed for children to become successfully literate.
 In the Early Years we invest time in developing these skills through songs and rhymes, poetry, talk and stories.
+Daily phonics session continued in the first term of Year 2.
+At this point children then move towards whole class guided reading sessions, based on a 'Talk 4 Reading' approach.

 Please see the document ‘Skills Progression in the EYFS’ for more information.